huysentruitw/barcoder/README.md

 Feel free to dig into the linked GO project and help porting other barcode types.

-Before you start, it's best to open an issue so we don't work on the same type.
+Before you start, it's best to comment on the related issue so we don't work on the same type.